Software Engineering: A Modern Approach

 2.6 When Not to Use Agile Methods?

-Although agile methods are very popular today, it’s important to remember that there’s no one-size-fits-all solution in Software Engineering.
+Although agile methods are very popular today, it’s important to remember that there’s no one-size-fits-all solution in software engineering.
 As such, this section examines scenarios and domains where agile practices may not be the most suitable choice.

 However, the question posed in this section cannot be answered simply